photo: Susan Chiang/iStock

 REFRESH YOUR KNOWLEDGE

 Your son or daughter had to pass a knowledge test to obtain a Class 7 learner’s permit.
 Could you pass the same test?
-Even if you can score high marks on this practice exam, it may be a good idea to review the Alberta Driver’s Handbook.
+It may be a good idea to review the Alberta Driver’s Guide.
 Getting reacquainted with the rules of the road will help you better advise your teen as he or she begins to navigate diverse driving situations.

 MAKE A PLAN